-A “HEPA” stands for high-efficiency particulate air filter, these filters are often used in hospitals and other industries where clean air is required.
-For example the food and pharmaceutical industries and also microelectronics industry.
-That’s a special type of filter that captures microscopic particles such as pollen, dust, pet dander, bacteria, hair, mould spores and any particular matter that comes from the outdoor air pollution.
+A “HEPA” stands for a high-efficiency particulate air filter.
+These filters are often used in hospitals and other industries where clean air is required such as food and pharmaceutical industries.
+A HEPA filter is a special type of filter that captures microscopic particles such as pollen, dust, pet dander, bacteria, hair, mould spores and any particular matter that comes with air from the outside.

 Do HEPA filters come in different types?